16 Stops wines are made with fruit from McLaren Vale and the Adelaide...

 region.
 They are made alongside the Willunga 100 wines in McLaren Vale and benefit from the same input from Tim James.
 Given our unwavering commitment to promoting 'regionality' with our Australian portfolio, we felt it was best to invest in premium regions for our 'entry point' Australian wines.
 And, given the quality of the fruit from which they're made, the 16 Stops wines offer tremendous value for money.

-The grapes for this Chardonnay were sourced from Currency Creek, a region on the Fleurieu Peninsula, about 80 kilometres south of Adelaide.
+The grapes for the 2013 Chardonnay were sourced from Currency Creek, a region on the Fleurieu Peninsula, about 80 kilometres south of Adelaide.
 The region is not far from the sea, so night time temperatures are not extreme and the daytime temperatures are moderated by cool breezes in the afternoons.

 Fresh and elegant, this wine has good fruit weight and aromas including apple and white peach, a lovely texture and a savoury, mealy edge.
 The acidity is nicely balanced, giving the wine good length on the finish.